Women's Hormone Screening

 The Estrogen Test can determine the time of ovulation in women of reproductive age, and monitors response to medication.
 You may need several tests to track changes of Estrogen levels over time.

-This test measures the level of Growth Hormone (GH or HGH) in the blood.
+Growth Hormone Test measures the level of Growth Hormone (GH or HGH) in the blood.

 Growth Hormone is produced by the Pituitary Gland and is important for normal bone density and muscle mass, it is also involved in protein synthesis and glucose metabolism.
 It can also affect heart and kidney function.